pavel-b-kr12/windows_Language_switcher/README.md

 # windows_Language_switcher
-switch language according to ScrollLock key
+switch language with any key and sync lang status with ScrollLock or other *Lock key

 put in
 %HOMEPATH%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup